Harshil-Agrawal/CryptoGuide-bot/README.md

 # Cryptocurrency Price Prediction App

-This web application provides cryptocurrency price predictions and includes a built-in trading bot based on the Binance API.
+This web application provides cryptocurrency price predictions and includes a built-in trading bot based on the Crypto Compare API.
 It allows users to make informed decisions regarding cryptocurrency investments.

 ## Features